lostfictions/bort/README.md

 to run online but restart on any change, or `npm run cli` to spin up a command line interface for testing that will restart on any change.

-bort is written in typescript, and compilation artifacts are committed (to simplify push-to-deploy-style scenarios; may be revisited in the future). run `npm run watch` if you're hacking on it, or just make sure you run `npm run build` before you deploy.
+bort is written in typescript, and the dockerfile will compile to js as part of its setup. run `npm run watch-cli` or `npm run watch-dev` if you're hacking on things and want an auto-reloading cli interface or live client, respectively.